Shopify/seer-prototype/README.md

 There will now be a server listening at [localhost:3000](http://localhost:3000/).

+## How the core estimation calculation works

+The core of SEER is a Monte Carlo method.
+For the three-point estimates (ie the two ranges with modes), one for frequency and one for magnitude, a sample is taken from each and multiplied to calculate a risk amount.
+This is done a million times to create an approximation of the combined distribution of frequency and magnitude.

+A Monte Carlo process is followed when an `Estimate` model is saved.
+The `#create_scenario_bins` method is set to be called `after_save`.

+`#create_scenario_bins` first clears existing estimate results from the DB.
+It then creates `ThreePointEstimate` objects for each of the frequency and magnitude estimate values given by the expert.
+These are passed into a `Scenarios` object.

+The `ThreePointEstimate` and `Scenarios` live in `app/helpers/estimates_helper.rb`.
+The `ThreePointEstimate` class represents the three basic data points for the estimate.
+Based on these it provides a `#sample` method, which takes a randomly chosen value from a triangular distribution configured with the minimum, modal and maximum values of the estimate.
+The triangular distribution sample is provided by the [simple-random](https://github.com/ealdent/simple-random) gem.
+It's not clear whether this is a CSRPNG, but it doesn't matter for our purposes.

+Alongside `ThreePointEstimate` is `Scenarios`.
+The `Scenarios#sample` method performs the process of repeatedly calling `ThreePointEstimate#sample` multiple times, as set by the `number_of_samples` argument. `ThreePointEstimate#sample` is called on the frequency estimate and on the magnitude estimate, and the results are multiplied to get the risk for that scenario.
+Then the value is stored in an array of risks.

+Once this sampling loop is complete, `Scenarios#sample` converts the results into a histogram with 100 bins.
+This is then munged into a convenient format, which is an array of hashes of the form:
+`{value: <boundary of bucket>, count: <number of results in bucket>}`.

+Once control returns from `Scenarios#sample` to `Estimate#create_scenario_bins`, the method creates 100 `ScenarioBin` model records to represent the 100 histogram bins that were generated during the sampling process.

 ## Copyright License

 This repository is licensed under the Apache v2 License: